 Achievements

-- Secured funding for rural broadband expansion and clean energy projects in Vermont
+- Longtime advocate for rural broadband expansion, telehealth, and infrastructure investment in Vermont communities.

 Controversies